tachyonlabs/CodePath-Alumni-Professional-Interview-Prep-Course/README.md

 And here's a GIF of my InterviewBit Dynamic Programming topic page:

 * [GIF of my InterviewBit Dynamic Programming topic page](https://github.com/tachyonlabs/CodePath-Alumni-Professional-Interview-Prep-Course/blob/master/interviewbit-dynamic-programming-topic.gif)

+## Assignment 6

+I did eleven more Dynamic Programming problems on InterviewBit:

+* Length of Longest Subsequence
+* Ways to Decode
+* Best Time to Buy and Sell Stocks III
+* Best Time to Buy and Sell Stocks I
+* Best Time to Buy and Sell Stocks II
+* Max Sum Without Adjacent Elements
+* Edit Distance
+* Longest Increasing Subsequence
+* Max Sum Path in Binary Tree
+* Unique Binary Search Trees II
+* Word Break

+And here's a GIF of my updated InterviewBit Dynamic Programming topic page:

+* GIF of my updated InterviewBit Dynamic Programming topic page

+I took the "CodePath Interview Prep - Unit 6" test on February 4, so you should have received it.